Bernice Gottlieb

-Bernice Gottlieb (née Friedman, born January 8, 1931, in Bronx, New York) was an early leader in the trans-racial adoption (also known as interracial adoption) movement in the United States.
+Bernice Gottlieb (née Friedman, born January 8, 1931, in Bronx, New York) is an early leader in the trans-racial adoption (also known as interracial adoption) movement in the United States.
 In later years, she led a residential real estate firm and authored several books, including one on adoption.

-Early Years
+Early years

-Raised in Brooklyn, New York, Gottlieb graduated from New Utrecht High School, in Brooklyn, in 1949.
-She married New York architect Ferdinand Gottlieb in 1953.
+Raised in Brooklyn, New York, Gottlieb graduated from New Utrecht High School in 1949.
+She later married New York architect Ferdinand Gottlieb in 1953.

-Pioneer in Transracial Adoption
+Efforts in transracial adoption

 In 1968, before adoption agencies in the northeast existed for the purpose, Gottlieb flew to South Korea in search of an orphaned child to adopt.
-In 1969, Gottlieb and her husband become one of the early American families of non-Asian heritage to adopt a Korean child, and the first from one of Korea's major orphanages.
+In 1969, Gottlieb and her husband became one of the early American families of non-Asian heritage to adopt a Korean child, and the first from one of Korea's major orphanages.
 After an extended immigration process, Bernice Gottlieb and her husband formally adopted a 2-year-old Korean orphan in 1969.

 Gottlieb's adoption of a Korean child brought publicity to the cause of transracial adoptions, and to her family.
 Over the next decade, Gottlieb would rise to national and global prominence as one of the leading international adoption advocates.